 FMCSA Bus Regulations– Visit the Federal Motor Carrier Safety Administration website to learn about the regulations for all commercial vehicles.
 Some of the rules include passenger carrier regulations, licensing standards and special training requirements.

-Lawyer for Bus Accidents in Montgomery County, TX
+Lawyer for Bus Accidents in Harris County, TX

 If you were involved in a bus accident, you should contact Evans & Powell, PLLC as soon as possible.
 Our attorneys are experienced with personal injury cases involving bus accidents, and they will do everything in their power to achieve the best possible outcome for your situation.

-Call Evans & Powell, PLLC today at (936) 622-2000 to schedule a free case consultation, or submit your information in the online contact form.
-We assist clients in Conroe, Montgomery, Pinehurst and Shenandoah.
+Call Evans & Powell, PLLC today at (713) 622 - 2000 to schedule a free case consultation, or submit your information in the online contact form.
+We assist clients in communities in both Montgomery County and Harris County.
+Some of these communities include but are not limited to, Spring, Houston, Conroe, Montgomery, Pinehurst and Shenandoah.